Patti Grace Smith Fellowship: Alumni

-Each year, dozens of students from around the United States apply.
-Approximately forty are selected through a holistic evaluation of merit, passion for aerospace, and community involvement.
+Each year, over a hundred students from around the United States apply.
+Cohort sizes range from year to year but approximately 20-40 students are selected through a holistic evaluation of merit, passion for aerospace, and community involvement.
 This is done primarily by means of interviews and essay responses, with academic achievement and volunteer activities also weighted.
-Finalists are matched with host companies, who independently conduct interviews and award offers.
+Finalists are matched with host companies who independently conduct interviews and award offers.